influxdata/docs-v2/content/influxdb/cloud/get-started/setup.md

     which client you use to interact with InfluxDB.

     {{% note %}}
-When configuring your token, use the [all-access token you created](#create-an-all-access-api-token).
+When configuring your token, use the [All-Access token you created](#create-an-all-access-api-token).
     {{% /note %}}

     {{< tabs-wrapper >}}